 There is an urgent need for the Planetary Health community to inform ongoing local, national, regional, and global policy discussions, and for the Planetary Health community to be informed about the science needed to help address today’s policy gaps.

-The work of the Planetary Health Alliance has an important science policy component.
-Led by Dr. Montira Pongsiri and Dr. Steve Osofsky, PHA science policy activities will aim to apply PHA science directly to inform decision-making, policy and practice.
-To achieve this, PHA science policy engagement involves a range of activities including, but not limited to:
+PHA science policy activities will work with stakeholders to develop science policy approaches to inform decision-making, policy and practice.
+To achieve this, PHA science policy engagement involves a range of activities including, but not limited to the following.

-- strategic partnering with other groups working on science to policy translation and application so as to share planetary health science policy experiences and further develop and document best practices on science policy engagement.
+We strive to build strategic partnerships with groups working on science-to-policy translation and application so as to share planetary health science policy experiences and further develop and document best practices.

 The PHA is poised to deliver powerful and compelling approaches to policy development that can be applied at a range of scales around the world, drawing on our increasing understanding of key relationships between the state of natural systems and public health outcomes.